 Elegant Trogons forage in the lower forest canopy (around 25 feet off the ground), where they sit motionless and scan neighboring branches, leaves, and trunks with almost imperceptible movements of their heads.
 When they spot something on a limb or in the air, they burst into flight to catch it by surprise.
 Males and females call to each other during foraging, courtship, incubation, and also while feeding nestlings.
 When advertising, males call loudly from a chosen perch, normally near the nest cavity.
 A displaying male approaches a female and begins flicking his tail and puffing out his crimson chest feathers.
 He follows the female from perch to perch while giving a low call.
 Males engage in threat displays where they puff out their breast and snap their bills, often during fights with other males.
 Little is known about the trogon mating system.
 They are monogamous and pairs stay together for at least a month after their young fledge.
 Female trogons must defend offspring from species such as Cooper's Hawks, Mexican Jays, and Sulphur-bellied Flycatchers.
 Trogon tend to live in areas that are also inhabited by Arizona Woodpecker, Dusky-capped Flycatcher, and Sulphur-bellied Flycatcher.
 Back to top

 There is little information on Elegant Trogon population trends.
-Partners in Flight estimates a global breeding population of 200,000, with 6% spending some part of the year in the U.S. and 79% living in Mexico.
-The species rates a 14 out of 20 on the Continental Concern Score.
-Elegant Trogon is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+Partners in Flight estimates a global breeding population of 200,000 and rates the species a 14 out of 20 on the Continental Concern Score.
+Elegant Trogon is on the Yellow Watch List for species with restricted ranges.
 It is probable that Elegant Trogons will always be rare in southeastern Arizona.
-Their tendency to nest near human activity raises the question of how humans affect nest success, but studies so far have shown them to be relatively tolerant of this.
 Trogons are more likely to be affected by the destruction of riparian vegetation in the Southwest, which could reduce suitable nesting locations.
 A related issue is the drawdown of water tables in the region, which could harm the sycamore trees and riparian forests that trogons depend on.Back to top